Gene Lenz

-Eugene Carl Lenz (April 12, 1937 – October 10, 2005) was an American competition swimmer who represented the United States at the 1960 Summer Olympics in Rome.
-Lenz competed in the men's 400-meter freestyle, advanced to the finals, and finished seventh overall with a time of 4:26.8.
+Eugene Carl Lenz (April 12, 1937 – October 10, 2005) was an American competition swimmer who competed for California Polytechnic State, and represented the United States at the 1960 Summer Olympics in Rome competing in the men's 400-meter freestyle, where he made the finals, and placed seventh with a time of 4:26.8.
+After completing a degree in Architectural Engineering from California Poly State in 1960, and serving in the U.S. Navy for a decade, he worked internationally for the Fluor Corporation as a construction engineer, with assignments in the United States, Indonesia, and Saudia Arabia.